RoBOPPics/BB/_pages/app-man-shotDesigner.md

 The Predictability tab provides two important ways you can make your patterns less predictable.

 The Alternate Shots lets you set two or three different shots for a single shot.
 The system will pick one of the two or three Alternates at launch time based on the probabilies you set.
-You may know what the Alternates shot are, but you won't know when each will happen.
+You may know what the Alternate shots are, but you won't know when each is coming.
+You have to be ready for all of them.

 The Repeating Range feature lets you repeat a shot an indeterminant number of times up to 9.
 For example, if you set the range with a Min of 3 and a Max of 7, then the possibilities are 3, 4, 5, 6, and 7.
 The BallBOPPer will randomly pick one of these numbers at launch time.
 If it picks 6, then the shot will repeat 6 times.
 If these are, for instance, cross court rally shots, and you follow it with a drop shot, then you will not know when the drop shot shot will happen.
 You have to always be ready for it.